 A lab fee is also included in the cost, which includes design and construction, along with any other aspects involved in the creation of the veneers.

-If you are concerned about the high cost and want to know where you can find cheap porcelain veneers, consider dental tourism.
-Getting dental veneers, or other dental work, in countries such as Turkey, Hungary or Poland can greatly reduce the costs, and you can enjoy a holiday at the same time!
+If you are concerned about the high cost and want to know where you can find cheap porcelain veneers, consider getting veneers abroad.
+Getting dental veneers, or other dental work, in countries such as Turkey, Hungary or Poland can reduce the cost by 50-70%, and you can enjoy a holiday at the same time!

 Another option is to look into dental financing and spread out the cost into more affordable payments.